malaybaku/VMagicMirror/docs/langs/_english/docs/effects.md

 `Image Quality`: Select whole image quality.

+`Anti Alias`: Choose anti alias (Multisample Anti-Alias) option.
+Note that higher setting leads more computational load.
+The feature is off by default.

 `Half FPS`: Switch to lower FPS.
 Useful when you need to reduce CPU usage.

 `Low FPS for Bone Motion`: Turn on to reduce avatar motion's FPS.
 Note that this option does not reduce CPU usage.